bytebury/crust/README.md

 ## Creating a Server from Scratch

+> [!IMPORTANT]
+> Remember that you will need to create an empty file at `db/database.db`.
+> Otherwise, the application will panic and not run.

 When you are creating a server from scratch, you'll typically need to configure your Nginx, or at least, we do at bytebury.
 So, we've included a script that does the set up we use: SSL + HTTP/2 enabled via `server-setup.sh`.
 This is